Lipoxygenase activity assay

 Recommended Related Analyses

-For a complete understanding of oxidation or enzymatic activity phenomena, the following analyses can be carried out in addition:
+For a complete understanding of oxidation phenomena or enzymatic activity, the following analyses can be performed in addition:

-- Determination of free acidity – indicator of rancidity in oils and fats;
+- Free acidity assay – an indicator of rancidity in oils and fats;

 - Peroxide assay – measurement of primary lipid oxidation;

-- Determination of linoleic acid – preferred substrate of lipoxygenase;
+- Assay of linoleic acid – preferred substrate of lipoxygenase;

-- Antioxidant activity assay (DPPH, ORAC, ABTS) – to assess protective capabilities against oxidation.
+- Measurement of antioxidant activity (DPPH, ORAC, ABTS) – to assess the capacity to protect against oxidation.

-At YesWeLab, we provide you with a complete solution for managing your enzyme analyses.
-Thanks to a network of accredited partner laboratories (ISO 17025, COFRAC, etc.), we ensure the quality, reliability, and traceability of each analysis.
+At YesWeLab, we offer a complete solution for managing your enzymatic analyses.
+Thanks to a network of accredited partner laboratories (ISO 17025, COFRAC, etc.), we guarantee the quality, reliability, and traceability of every analysis.

 Our digital platform allows you to: